angelajc123/chordify-backend/context/design/concepts/PlayBack/implementation.md/steps/response.81a2dcfe.md

    * Action: Provides data to play a sequence of chords (a progression) using the progression's settings.
    * This action does not directly play audio but returns the necessary musical data
    * and settings for a client-side audio engine (e.g., Tone.js) to perform playback.
-   * @requires progression exists in PlaybackSettings.
+   * @requires progression exists in ProgressionPlaybackSettings.
    * @effects Returns an array of objects, each representing a chord or rest with its notes and duration, along with the instrument.
    */
   async playProgression(